LafeLabs/geometron/crowd_funding_plan_for_geometron.md

 ## Crowd Funding Plan for Geometron

+Self replicating meta-book.
+You replicate it yourself.

+lore tablets, shapes, videos, programs, text files, image files, html files, physical markings, roctal codes tablets.
+All these are in a curriculum which self replicates the whole thing.
+For different amounts of money you get different levels of help on customization, more hours, more tracks, and more help.

 ##### core message:

 Unlike numbers and specific languages, geometry appears to be innate in the human mind.
 Geometron is a purely geometry-based way of communicating both between the human mind and machines and between human minds and each other.

+When we can't talk to machines, and machines can't understand us, all the power of our machines is handed over to the priest class who bridges this gap.
+The only path to freedom is to remove all barriers between us and our machines.

 ##### Comparison to existing things: